-On follow up from last week repair issues, we covered finding a repairer you feel comfortable, getting a quote and describing your issue.
+On follow up from last week repair issues, we covered finding a repairer you feel comfortable with, getting a quote and describing your issue.
 You can find that blog post by click here.
-This week I will talk about authorizing repairs, detailed invoice, warranties and 2nd hand parts.
+This week I will talk about authorizing repairs, detailed invoices, warranties and 2nd hand parts.

 1. Authorising repairs.

 Not many repairers will carry out work unless they have received authorisation from you.
 There is the odd repairer that won’t though and you need to make sure you clarify this before you leave your keys with them.
 It is in your best interest, and theirs, to make sure that the repairs that need to be completed (as well as the costs) are understood by yourself and them.
 Ask for a written estimate before agreeing to any further work.

 Remember though, anything you authorise to complete you are legally committed to pay.
 So if you can’t pay immediately for the repairs you are approving, make sure you make your mechanic aware so you can come up with an agreement.
 If you haven’t made an agreement in regards to payment, the mechanic may legitimately hold your vehicle until full payment is made.